- Phone number

 - that your therapist can offer you a type of therapy that makes sense to you.

-Booking up an initial consultation with me will allow you to judge as to whether or not you feel that I can offer you these things.
-An initial consultation will also provide us with the opportunity to do the following:
+Booking up an initial consultation session will allow you to judge as to whether or not you feel that I can offer you these things.
+I charge my normal session rate for this meeting.

 What I can help with